-Information Governance staff make information about data protection available on the University website and intranet, and by training staff on data protection principles with examples of good practice.
-The University encourages staff to raise questions about data protection matters and to report any issues or data breaches they may come across in their work.
+Information Governance staff make information about data protection and security measures available on the University website and intranet, and by training staff on data protection principles with examples of good practice.
+The University encourages staff to raise questions about data protection and security matters and to report any issues or data breaches they may come across in their work.

 From the receipt of reports of data breaches, the take up of training opportunities, the knowledge shown by staff and the questions asked, the University believes the policy is being followed.